LinuxForHealth/docs/source/develop/extend.rst

 Components
 ----------
-If access to your service requires the use of a library (e.g. a custom protocol), you may need to also create an Apache Camel component to access the service.
+If access to your service requires the use of a library (e.g. a custom protocol), you may need to also create a Camel component to access the service.
 That component would be called from your route and would handle the connection to your service.
 Camel contains hundreds of `components <https://camel.apache.org/components/latest/index.html>`_ that can serve as `examples <https://github.com/apache/camel/tree/master/components>`_.
 However, if a service is accessible via HTTP or REST, you probably don't need to create a new component.

 If you do need to create a new Camel component, or modify an existing component, consider contributing your changes back to the `Apache Camel project <https://camel.apache.org/components/latest/dataformats/index.html>`_ for others to use.